postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [20]

-A last thing you can do with PostSharp Threading is easily dispatch the execution of a method to a foreground or a background thread.
+You can still do a few optimizations on this codebase.

-This code in `OnModelCollectionChanged` ensures that the collection is modified from the UI thread whereas the event is triggered from a background thread.
-This complex logic can be replaced by a simple `[Dispatched]` aspect.
+This code in `OnModelCollectionChanged` can be replaced by a simple `[Dispatched]` aspect.

 [21]

-The communication stack would run smoother if some methods were called in the background.
+The app run more smoothly if the communication stack processes events in the background.
 You can do that with the `[Background]` aspect.

 [22]